 2. Grow in Good Soil

 All types of squash need rich, fertile soil plus adequate warmth and water to produce their best.
-Amend the top 6 inches ofsoil with a 3-inch layer of compost or other nutrient-rich matter, such as aged compost-enriched Miracle-Gro® Performance Organics® All Purpose In-Ground Soil, before planting.
+Amend the top 6 inches of soil with a 3-inch layer of compost or other nutrient-rich matter, such as aged compost-enriched Miracle-Gro® Performance Organics® All Purpose In-Ground Soil, before planting.
 When planting in pots, you still need a nutrient-rich root environment, but garden soil is too heavy and dense.
 A lighter, fluffier potting mix like Miracle-Gro® Performance Organics® All Purpose Container Mix, is the right choice.

 3. Water and Feed Your Squash Regularly

 All squashes, but especially large pumpkin varieties, need a constant supply of moisture to reach their full potential.
 Apply 1-2 inches of water per week, and water more frequently during dry spells.
 They also need a regular source of fertilizer—that, in tandem with nutrient-rich soil, will bring you the best results at harvest time.
-Feed with a continuous-release plant food, such as Miracle-Gro® Shake 'n Feed® Tomato, Fruit & Vegetable Plant Food, regularly throughout the growing season, following label directions.
+Feed with a continuous-release plant food, such as Miracle-Gro® Performance Organics® Edibles Plant Nutrition Granules, periodically throughout the growing season, following label directions.

 4. Harvest Your Squash